WebMall -- A Multi-Shop Benchmark for Evaluating Web Agents: Related Work

-WebMall distinguishes itself from existing benchmarks in the domain of online shopping by introducing comparison-shopping tasks across multiple shops.
-Furthermore, the product offers are more heterogeneous, as they originate from hundreds of distinct real-world online shops.
-The tasks in WebMall require longer interaction trajectories than those in WebShop~\cite{yaoWebShop2022}, while remaining representative of real-world shopping tasks.
-In contrast, BrowseComp~\cite{weiBrowseCompSimpleChallenging2025} features artificial tasks which were designed to be difficult for LLMs.
-In contrast to Mind2Web~\cite{deng2023mind2web} and DeepShop~\cite{lyu2025deepshopbenchmark}, WebMall confines agents to four predefined shops, ensuring that evaluation results are reproducible and enabling direct comparison of different agents within an identical environment.
-Further benchmarks for LLM-based agents include AgentBench~\cite{liuAgentBenchEvaluatingLLMs2023}, which extends beyond the Web to databases and operating systems, VisualWebArena~\cite{kohVisualWebArenaEvaluatingMultimodal2024} and WebChoreArena~\cite{miyaiWebChoreArenaEvaluatingWeb2025}, which focus on visually grounded tasks and memory-intensive tasks, respectively. \textit{DeepResearchBench}~\cite{duDeepResearchBenchComprehensive2025} evaluates web research agents on multi-step tasks across 22 domains, while \textit{ECom-Bench}~\cite{wangEComBenchCanLLM2025} focuses on customer support dialogues.
+WebMall distinguishes itself from existing simulated environment benchmarks in the domain of online shopping by being the first benchmark to introduce comparison shopping tasks that require navigation and search of multiple web shops to collect and aggregate information given various levels of user-query specificity.
+Furthermore, the product offers in WebMall shops are more heterogeneous, as they originate from hundreds of distinct real-world online shops.
+The tasks in WebMall require longer interaction trajectories than those in WebShop~\cite{yaoWebShop2022} and Mind2Web~\cite{deng2023mind2web}.
+In contrast to existing simulated environment benchmarks, the WebMall task set goes beyond searching for specific products and also includes searches with vague user requirements, price comparisons, and searches for compatible products or cheaper substitute products.
+In contrast to live Web benchmarks like Online-Mind2Web~\cite{xueIllusionProgressAssessing2025}, DeepShop~\cite{lyu2025deepshopbenchmark}, ShoppingComp~\cite{touShoppingCompAreLLMs2026}, and AgenticShop~\cite{KimAgenticShopWWW2026}, WebMall confines agents to four specific shops, ensuring that evaluation results are reproducible and enabling the direct comparison of agents within an identical environment.